 To make everyone’s lives easier, I’ve created some copy and paste templates you can download.
 You’ll find e-mails for the most common situations – all you have to do is cut, paste, and change a few words to personalize it.
 Be sure to grab the e-mail templates below.
 (Hint: Click the button!)

 Parents – If your teen is in high school, the e-mail should come from your child.
 Not you.
 Only, and only if, the situation gets worse or the teacher does not respond, should you e-mail.
 If your teen is in college, he or she should be the ONLY person e-mailing.

 Teachers – I have a lesson for sale in my TPT store.
 It includes a longer version of the presentation, a complete lesson plan, and practice e-mails.

 Check out the video below to find out how and what to e-mail for the most positive response from teachers and professors!

 After teaching this lesson and writing practice e-mails with my students, their e-mails completely turned around.
 I hope it’s as effective for you at home or at school!
 Let me know how it goes in the comments below.

-If you haven’t signed up for the e-mail scripts, do it before you go!
+If you haven’t signed up for the e-mail templates, do it before you go!